Landesmuseum Mainz

 A facsimile of the museum's Dativius Victor Arch (3rd century) on Ernst-Ludwig-Platz, Mainz.

 Jean Bardin: Tullia Drives over the Corpse of her Father (1765).

-The Landesmuseum Mainz, or Mainz State Museum, is a museum of art and history in Mainz, Germany.
+The Landesmuseum Mainz, rendered in English as the Mainz State Museum, is a museum of art and history in Mainz, Germany.
 In March 2010 it reopened in full after an extensive renovation.

-The museum has its roots in a painting collection donated by Napoleon and Chaptal to the city of Mainz in 1803.
+The museum has its roots in a painting collection donated by Napoleon and Chaptal to what was then the city of Mayence, Mont-Tonnerre in 1803.
 It moved into its current location, in the former electoral stables, in 1937, by which time it had grown significantly.
 It received its present name in 1986, and was renovated and modernised from 2004 to 2010.